 He wrote bestselling comedy screenwriting manual THE CHEEKY MONKEY – WRITING NARRATIVE COMEDY.

 He is Australia’s foremost teacher of screen comedy, consults for international production companies and networks.
-Tim conducts his own Cheeky Monkey Comedy Courses worldwide.
+Tim conducts his own Cheeky Monkey Comedy Courses worldwide (and online!).
 He currently lectures in comedy & screenwriting at the Australian Film TV & Radio School (AFTRS), RMIT University, Victorian College of Arts (VCA) and the New York University Tisch School of the Arts.

 Tim is also a highly experienced keynote speaker and corporate event host, and an ambassador for the Screen NSW ScreenAbility Initiative.